 “Trad on the Prom” is excellent.
 Full stop.
 No arguments on each and every count, tap, and note.
 It’s not often you come across something you want to shout about from the roof tops, but “Trad on the Prom” is all that and more.
 If you have never seen “Riverdance” or “Lord of the Dance” and even if you have and happen to be in Galway, you should go and see this show.
+The 2016 season runs until September 29.

-This show is difference as you can get up close and personal to the action on stage and actually see and hear what is happening properly.
+This show is different as you can get up close and personal to the action on stage and actually see and hear what is happening properly.
 It’s thrilling, I couldn’t sleep for hours afterwards, it was so exciting.

 No more than myself you probably won’t remember their names, but we are talking world class talent here: Sylph-like Claire Graney, who has won the World Irish Dancing Championship no fewer than six times, the Keaney brothers “putting it up to” Cian Nolan (see the video below) amd Ireland’s top “Sean Nós” dancer Emma O’Sullivan, a raven-haired beauty from Connemara.